morpho-matters/morpholib/docs/guides/latex.md

 All of this also applies to any other attributes that Splines have (e.g. `alpha`, `dash`, etc.)

-> ***CAUTION!*** If you forget to use `.all` or `.select[]` when attempting to change a subspline attribute will not cause an error to be thrown, but will instead apply the change only to the *first* subspline in the MultiSpline, which in the case of LaTeX figures will likely be the first glyph in the expression.
+> ***CAUTION!*** If you forget to use `.all` or `.select[]` when attempting to change a subspline attribute, it will *NOT* cause an error to be thrown, but will instead apply the change only to the *first* subspline in the MultiSpline, which in the case of LaTeX figures will likely be the first glyph in the expression.
+If you notice this behavior happening in your animation, you have likely forgotten to include an `.all` or `.select[]` somewhere.

 ### Changing the LaTeX dynamically